25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 1. Kale

 The health benefits of kale certainly make this leafy green a superfood.
-Loaded with vitamins K, A and C, not to mention several B vitamins, this antioxidant powerhouse is great source of vital minerals too.
+Loaded with vitamins K, A and C, not to mention several B vitamins, this antioxidant powerhouse is a great source of vital minerals too.

 2. Sweet potatoes